Bullitt: Plot

-On a Friday night in Chicago, mobster Johnny Ross briefly meets his brother, Pete, after fleeing the Outfit.
-The next morning, Lieutenant Frank Bullitt of the San Francisco Police Department (SFPD), along with his team, Delgetti and Stanton, are tasked by U.S. Senator Walter Chalmers with guarding Ross over the weekend, until he can be presented as a witness to a Senate subcommittee hearing on organized crime on Monday morning.
-The detectives are told he is in a cheap hotel on the Embarcadero.
-At 1:00 am Sunday, while Stanton is phoning Bullitt to say Chalmers and a friend want to come up, Ross unchains the room door.
-Two hitmen burst in, shooting Stanton in the leg and Ross in the chest.
-Chalmers holds Bullitt responsible.
+On a Friday night in Chicago mobster Johnny Ross flees the Outfit.
+The next morning SFPD detective Lieutenant Frank Bullitt and his team, Delgetti and Stanton are tasked by politically-ambitious Walter Chalmers with guarding Ross over the weekend, until he can be presented as a witness to a Senate subcommittee hearing on organized crime on Monday morning.
+The detectives are told he is in a cheap hotel on Embarcadero.
+Delgetti will take the first shift, then Stanton and then Bullitt.
+At 1am Sunday, while Stanton is phoning Bullitt to say Chalmers and a friend want to come up, Ross unchains the room door.
+Two hitmen burst in shooting Stanton in the leg and Ross in the neck.

-After Ross dies in the hospital, Bullitt sends the body to the morgue as a John Doe to keep the investigation open.
-An informant states that Ross was in San Francisco because he had stolen millions of dollars from the Outfit.
-Bullitt also discovers that Ross made a long-distance phone call to a hotel in San Mateo.
-While driving his Ford Mustang, Bullitt becomes aware he is being followed by a Dodge Charger.
-He eludes his pursuers, and then turns the tables as he follows the hitmen.
-An extended chase ensues through the city, ending in an explosion in Brisbane, when the Charger crashes into a gas station, killing the two hitmen.
+Chalmers holds Bullitt responsible for the injuries to Ross.
+After Bullitt thwarts a second assassination attempt at the hospital, Ross dies from his wounds.
+Bullitt sends the body to the morgue as a John Doe to keep the investigation open.
+An informant says that Ross was in town because he stole millions of dollars from the mob.
+Bullitt also finds out he made a long distance phone call to a hotel in San Mateo.

+While driving his Ford Mustang, Bullitt becomes aware he is being followed by a Dodge Charger driven by the two hitmen.
+An extended chase ensues through the streets of San Francisco to Brisbane where the Dodge crashes off the road, killing its occupants in a fiery explosion.